The Challenges and Benefits of Not Telling Family About Your Pregnancy

 It’s also possible to move temporarily to complete an adoption.
 Know that there’s a way to keep both your pregnancy and your adoption private.

 You’re in control of the adoption process at Lifetime: you pick the adoptive family who will raise your child.
-You have the option to get updates on your child through pictures, emails, social media posts, and/or visits.
-All of our adoption services to you are completely free, and you might also be able to get help with pregnancy-related expenses.
+You can get updates on your child through pictures, emails, social media posts, and visits.
+All of Lifetime’s adoption services to you are completely free, and you might also be able to get help with pregnancy-related expenses.

 Counseling is Available

-If you change your mind and would like to share your news, your coordinator has many tips and great advice on how to share your pregnancy news with those in your life.
+If you change your mind and would like to share your news, your adoption specialist will have tips and advice on sharing your pregnancy news with those in your life.

-Which Type of Adoption is Right for You?
+Which Type of Adoption is Right for Me?

 You’ll want to consider if you wish to keep your pregnancy secret from just your family or keep your personal information private from the family adopting your baby.

 In a closed adoption, you will not have access to the adoptive parents’ information, and they will not have access to yours.
-Your adoption coordinator will choose your baby’s adoptive parents.
+Your adoption agency will choose your baby’s adoptive parents.

 Some birth mothers choose this option because they feel it will give them a sense of closure, and they can move forward with their lives.
 But if you decide to keep your personal info hidden from the adoptive parents you choose for your baby, you won’t be able to contact your child in the future.
-Likewise, he or she won’t be able to contact you once they’re old.
-They won’t grow up knowing of you, and that you chose adoption out of love.
+Likewise, they won’t be able to contact you once they’re older.
+They won’t grow up knowing of you and that you chose adoption out of love.

-There are many benefits to open adoption for all involved in the adoption.
-First, you get to choose the adoptive parents that you feel are perfect for your baby.
-Lifetime Adoption has waiting adoptive families that are from all walks of life.
-That means we have families of all races, hobbies, and professions.
-You can read and see videos from waiting families and decide who you want to get to know.
-We will help guide you through that process so you can be sure you are comfortable with your decision.
+Open adoption has many benefits for all involved.
+First, you can choose the adoptive parents you feel are perfect for your baby.
+Lifetime Adoption has hopeful adoptive parents from all walks of life.
+On our website, you’ll see couples of various races and professions with all kinds of different hobbies.
+You can read about them and watch their videos to decide who you want to get to know.
+We can help guide you through that process so you can be sure you are comfortable with your decision.

 You can receive updates on your child as they grow up through emails, photos, and phone calls.
 You can even arrange to visit the adoptive family and your child once or twice a year if you would like.
-You get peace of mind seeing your child thrive in their loving adoptive home.
+Seeing your child thrive in their loving adoptive home gives you peace of mind.
 The adoptive couple has access to medical family history and has information on the birth parents to share with their child when they have questions.

-Most importantly, the child benefits.
-Studies have shown that adopted children who know who their birth parents are and why they were placed for adoption tend to have higher self-esteem and a sense of identity.
-That being said, open adoption is not the right fit for everyone.
+Most importantly, your child will see benefits from open adoption.
+Studies have shown that adopted children who know who their birth parents are and why they chose adoption tend to have higher self-esteem and a sense of identity.
+However, open adoption is not the right fit for everyone.

 Some birth mothers feel that getting those updates and photos will bring up the pain of having placed their child for adoption.
 Other birth mothers want to maintain their privacy and do not want their personal information shared.
 There is no right or wrong.
 You need to do what feels right for you and your situation.